GEO-BON/bon-in-a-box-pipelines/pipelines/Phenology/Phenology.md

 - **Bands:** raster bands of interest for the calculations.

 - **Spatial resolution:** spatial resolution (in meters) of the raster, for plotting.
-Leave blank to have the original spatial resolution of the layer (10m x 10m).
+Leave blank to extract layers in the original spatial resolution (10m x 10m).

 - **Start year:** start year for the phenology time series.

-- **End year:** end year for the phenologu time series.
+- **End year:** end year for the phenology time series.

 - **Aggregate function:** the user can choose which function to use to spatially aggregate the phenology data.
-Can be mean, max, or min.
+Can be mean, maximum (max), or mininum (min).
+The pipeline will return a layer with the summarised values over the time period of interest for each pixel.

 - **ISO3 country code:** the user can input the [ISO3 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) of the country of interest and the pipeline will pull the polygon and protected areas for this country.